 There was talk amongst the Pranksters of throwing a bigger party — fire a flare into the San Francisco sky and see who comes.
 But the Pranksters, for all their spontaneity, lacked a certain organizational focus.

-“I knew in my heart that we were not going to be able to pull that off,” Brand recalled.
-“But that it ought to happen.”
-Brand, along with electronic music composer Ramón Sender, took it upon themselves to make it so.
+“I knew in my heart that we were not going to be able to pull that off,” Brand recalled, “but that it ought to happen.”
+Brand, along with electronic music composer Ramón Sender, took it upon himself to make it so.
 They secured Longshoreman’s Hall as a venue and enlisted the help of concert promoter Bill Graham.

 Trips Festival poster.
 “This is the FIRST gathering of its kind anywhere,” the poster reads.
 “The TRIP — or electronic performance — is a new medium of communication and entertainment.”

-Another lesser known but equally pivotal chapter in the multimedia artistic tradition that gave rise to Sónar occurred in New York City, at the 69th Regiment Armory, nine months after the Trips Festival.
-9 Evenings: Theatre and Engineering sought to bridge the worlds of art and technology through showcasing collaborations between avant garde artists and engineers from Bell Labs.
+Another lesser known but equally consequential chapter in the multimedia artistic tradition that gave rise to Sónar occurred in New York City, at the 69th Regiment Armory, nine months after the Trips Festival.
+9 Evenings: Theatre and Engineering sought to bridge the worlds of art and technology through showcasing collaborations between avant-garde artists and engineers from Bell Labs.

 Robert Rauschenberg’s “Open Score” performed at 9 Evenings.
 La Critique.

 The project was started by Bell Labs engineer Billy Klüver and graphic artist Robert Rauschenberg, who later founded Experiments in Art and Technology to further explore the artistic possibilities of electric space.
-In the ten months leading up to 9 Evenings, Bell Labs engineers worked with artists John Cage, Lucinda Childs, Merce Cunningham, Öyvind Fahlström, Alex Hay, Deborah Hay, Steve Paxton, Robert Rauschenberg, David Tudor, and Robert Whitman to create technologies that would enable new forms of artistic expression:
+In the 10 months leading up to 9 Evenings, Bell Labs engineers worked with artists John Cage, Lucinda Childs, Merce Cunningham, Öyvind Fahlström, Alex Hay, Deborah Hay, Steve Paxton, David Tudor, and Robert Whitman, as well as Robert Rauschenberg himself, to incorporate technologies that would enable new forms of artistic expression.
+More than 10,000 people attended the exhibition, where they witnessed the first use of television projection, Doppler sonar and the transmission of wireless sound in a theatrical, artistic context.

 9 Evenings didn’t really look like an exhibition in a museum,” de Vicente says.
 “It looked way more like what Sónar By Night looks like — which is a huge dark hangar with thousands of people watching something that you wouldn’t naturally recognize as a performance.”